Inspired by a New Outlook

-She was a 14-year-old tomboy bookworm.
-What could she possibly have in common with her glamorous new stepmom?
+What could she, a tomboy of 14, have in common with her glamorous new stepmom?

 Summer at my dad’s beach house in southern California.
 Lazy days swimming, strolling on the boardwalk, lounging on the sand with a good mystery…what could be better for a 14-year-old tomboy bookworm, right?
 Too bad my new stepmother, Nancy, had other ideas.

 “We’re going to have a great time,” she said, ushering my younger brother and sister and me into the house.
 “Look at all the things I’ve planned for you.”

 She showed us the calendar she’d made, the activities color-coded for each of us.
 There were swimming lessons for Kevin, sailing for me, horseback riding for Kerry and me.
 And in the red pen she’d designated for me, something looming in July: “Kelly Ann: modeling classes.”